Minnatullah Rahmani: Biography

 Minnatullah Rahmani was born in Munger on 7 April 1913.
 His father Muhammad Ali Mungeri was a founding figure of the Nadwatul Ulama in Lucknow.

 Rahmani received his primary education in Munger and went to Hyderabad, where he studied Arabic grammar, syntax and logic with Mufti Abd al-Lateef.
 He enrolled at the Darul Uloom Nadwatul Ulama and studied there for four years.
 In 1349 AH, he moved to Darul Uloom Deoband, where he studied Sahih Bukhari with Hussain Ahmad Madani and graduated from there in 1352 AH.
-His other teachers included Asghar Hussain Deobandi and Muhammad Shafi Usmani.
+His other teachers included Asghar Hussain Deobandi and Muhammad Shafi.

 In 1935, Rahmani was appointed the General Secretary of the Jamiat Ulama Bihar.
-Abul Muhasin Muhammad Sajjad founded the Muslim Independent Party in 1935 and Rahmani was appointed as its member.
+Abul Muhasin Muhammad Sajjad founded the Muslim Independent Party in 1935 and Rahmani was appointed its member.
 Through it, he was elected as a member of Bihar Legislative Assembly in 1937.
-He was appointed as the Sajjada Nashin of Khanqah-e-Rahmani, Munger in 1361 AH and a member of the executive council of Darul Uloom Deoband in 1955, a post he served until his death.
+He was appointed the Sajjada Nashin of Khanqah-e-Rahmani, Munger in 1361 AH and a member of the executive council of Darul Uloom Deoband in 1955, a post he served until his death.
 Alongside Muhammad Tayyib Qasmi, he played a key role in establishing the All India Muslim Personal Law Board and was appointed its first General Secretary on 28 December 1972, in the inception meeting.
 In 1964, he participated in the World Muslim Congress as a delegate of India.
 In 1945, Rahmani re-established the Jamia Rahmania, a well known madrassa in Munger, India.
 He died on 20 March 1991.